 2. Add an estimate of the time needed to retrain vital staff and the lead time in obtaining new equipment.
 Financial experts usually recommend a minimum indemnity period of 24 months.

 4. Calculate the expected gross profits of the business over the indemnity period.
-This equals expected gross revenues minus expected changes in inventory values, business material use and freight costs.
+This is expected gross revenue minus any expected changes in inventory values, business material use and/or freight costs.

-5. Calculate the costs of moving to and operating your business from other temporary premises during the indemnity period.
-This may apply to local trades people such as hairdressers, plumbers, electricians or small office-based businesses such real estate agents or business intermediaries.
-Include rentals, equipment hire, payroll, employee benefits, workers compensation and other employee allowances for staff at the temporary premises.
+5. Calculate the costs of moving to other temporary business premises during the indemnity period.
+Include rent, equipment hire, payroll, employee benefits, workers compensation and any other employee allowances for staff at the temporary premises.

 6. Calculate the expected saved expenses of your business during the indemnity period.
 These are expenses which will not be incurred because of the property loss.
 They include maintenance costs, building services and utility bills.

-7. Check the lease agreement with your business landlord to determine if you are liable for rental of the building even if it is demolished during a loss-making event.
+7. Check the lease agreement with your business landlord.
+It’s important to determine if you are liable for rental of the building even if it is demolished during a loss-making event.
 If so, estimate the rentals over the indemnity period.

 8. Calculate expected payroll for staff who will not be employed during the indemnity period.
 This includes the sum of wage costs, employee benefits and workers compensation insurance.
 Add this figure to the saved expenses.